-Zoning certificate.
-If you submitted a zoning certificate with a previous year's farmland preservation credit claim, you do not need to enclose another one with your 2015 claim.
-However, before you file your claim you must notify the County Land Conservation Committee that you intend to file a 2015 Schedule FC.
-You must also place a checkmark in the designated area on Schedule FC, line 19, certifying that all of the information on the previously submitted zoning certificate is still applicable, and that you have notified the County Land Conservation Committee that you intend to file a 2015 Schedule FC.
+- 1. Copies of your 2018 property tax bills. - 2.
+A copy of the farmland preservation agreement.
+If you submitted a farmland preservation agreement with a previous year's farmland preservation credit claim and no information on it has changed, you do not need to enclose another one with your 2018 claim.
+However, before you file your claim you must notify the County Land Conservation Committee that you intend to file a 2018 Schedule FC.
+You must also place a checkmark in the designated area on Schedule FC, line 18, certifying that all of the information on the previously submitted farmland preservation agreement is still applicable, and that you have notified the County Land Conservation Committee that you intend to file a 2018 Schedule FC.

-2. Farmland preservation agreement (copy, not original).
 If you have an agreement that was extended to 25 years, enclose a copy of the executed extension agreement.
 Also enclose a copy of the original agreement if the parcel numbers are not shown on the extension agreement.
 Include Exhibit "A," if made part of the original agreement to provide the legal description of the property.